Jump to: Fall 2013 Graduate Courses

 101-5: Introduction to Philosophy

-The aim of this course is to introduce the student to philosophy.
+The aim of this course is to introduce the student to philosophy, both the subject matter and the method.
 We will study some different areas in philosophy and the problems and questions addressed in those areas.
 But we will also study how philosophers go about answering these questions – what kinds of arguments they give, what reasons led them to their views.
-And we will evaluate whether their arguments are good ones.
-These are the different areas of philosophy that we will study: Epistemology or the theory of knowledge which is concerned with questions about the nature and extent of knowledge: Philosophy of Religion, where we will understand and evaluate arguments that try to prove God exists; Ethics, where we will be concerned with whether there really is such a thing as right or wrong, and if so, what makes something right or wrong: and finally, in the last section of the course, we will examine whether it makes sense to think that human beings have Free Will if their behavior I a part of the natural, causal order.
+We will evaluate whether their arguments are good ones, and try to understand what work needs to be done to build adequate theories.
+The different areas of philosophy we will study include the following : Epistemology or the theory of knowledge which is concerned with questions about the nature and extent of Knowledge; Philosophy of Religion, where we will examine arguments for and against the existence of God; Ethics, where the focus will be on whether there really is such a thing as right or wrong, and if so, what makes something right or wrong; and finally, Free Will, where we will examine whether human beings can have free will if their actions are a part of the natural, causal order.

 101-6: Introduction to Philosophy